Rebuilding Lac-Mégantic: Decade after rail disaster, residents say downtown still a desert | CBC News

 "When I was talking to her, I was looking out the window, and I saw the explosion, and she was screaming," said Roy.

-They were both left traumatized but what happened.
+They were both left traumatized by what happened.

 "Every time we think of that, it all comes back and [I] shake," she said.